riverrun/comeonin/README.md

 and it is the one we recommend.

 Bcrypt and Pbkdf2 are viable alternatives, but they are less resistant than Argon2, to attacks using GPUs or dedicated hardware.

-Note Pbkdf2 does not have native dependencies, so it may be easier to install on operating systems such as Windows.
+### Windows users

+On Windows, it can be time-consuming and problematic to setup the environment needed to compile the C code in Argon2 and Bcrypt.
+For this reason, it is often easier to install Pbkdf2, which has no C dependencies.

 For more information, see
 [Choosing a library](https://github.com/riverrun/comeonin/wiki/Choosing-the-password-hashing-library).